 As reported by Mercer in 2018, 72% of Singaporeans interviewed stated that they were satisfied with the companies they work for.
 This is in stark contrast to Vietnam, Indonesia, and the Philippines where 82% of employees surveyed reported that they were happy at their place of work.

-Along with this, only 66% of Singaporean employees were willing to advocate their places of employment as a good place to work.
+Along with this, only 66% of Singaporean employees were willing to advocate their places of employment as good places to work.

 The above situation shows us that more than a quarter of the Singaporean workforce is possibly disengaged and unhappy.
 Employees who are disengaged from the workplace exhibit a lack of interest in their work and tend to suffer from a lack of initiative.

-On the long-term, the effects manifest in the form of falling productivity, general unhappiness, and an increase in workplace absenteeism.
+In the long term, the effects manifest in the form of falling productivity, general unhappiness, and an increase in workplace absenteeism.
 In a nutshell, it can be said that disengaged employees are symptomatic of a much larger problem.

 From feelings of inadequacy to poor quality managers and even misaligned goals, he/she begins to feel frustrated and becomes disengaged.
 For example, Shannon is a production planner who was recently hired by a major MNC.

 In fact, there was a sense of factionalism within the organization with employees splitting up into cliques.
-Along with this, managers encouraged subordinates to report any transgressions made by their colleagues in order to curry favour.
-Any attempts by Shannon to raise her concerns with her line manager led to her being labelled as a “defiant” and “uncooperative” employee.
+Along with this, managers encouraged subordinates to report any transgressions made by their colleagues in order to curry favor.
+Any attempts by Shannon to raise her concerns with her line manager led to her being labeled as a “defiant” and “uncooperative” employee.